behreajj/AsepriteOkHsl/README.md

 ![Screen Cap 1](screenCap1.png)

-The `Gradient` button creates a new sprite with a horizontal gradient starting with the background color at the left and ending with the foreground color at the right.
+The `GRD` button creates a new sprite with a horizontal gradient starting with the background color at the left and ending with the foreground color at the right.
 The sprite's palette is set to a number of swatches.
 The gradient ignores source color alpha.
 The gradient responds to the `Mode`, where `HSV` and `HSL` provide the hue easing options of `NEAR`, `CCW` (counter-clockwise) and `CW` (clockwise).
 The discontinuity between saturated blue and teal means that hue-based gradients will require adjustment.

 ### Harmonies